pc2/StencilStream/README.md

 **StencilStream** is built to enable high-performance stencil computations across a diverse range of modern compute architectures.
 The framework abstracts away low-level hardware details, allowing developers to focus on algorithm design while targeting various platforms with minimal code changes.

 To ensure portability and efficiency, StencilStream provides multiple backend implementations optimized for specific hardware.
-The correct backend is selected based on the target architecture during build or runtime.
+Switching between backends requires linking against a different virtual backend library during the build process.

 StencilStream has been validated on the following hardware platforms: